 Ofcom also has an accreditation scheme and members of this are listed on their website.
 The key requirements of the Ofcom Price Accreditation Scheme are that information presented to consumers must be comprehensive, accurate and transparent.
 Accredited price comparison websites must show a good selection of providers (covering at least 90% of the market) and enable consumers to rank according to price.
 There isn’t a requirement to show absolutely all deals in the market.
 Given the large number of small providers in some markets, it may not be practical for a price comparison website to list all providers and options.

 The guidance states that commercial arrangements must be transparent.
 Ofcom accredited price comparison websites must not discriminate against particular providers and, where a selection of packages is included, this should not result in an unfair or unbiased representation of an operator.
 Accredited price comparison websites are prevented from filtering results by commission payments.

 Financial Conduct Authority

 The FCA (Financial Conduct Authority) authorises and regulates some price comparison websites but it does not make recommendations.
-It undertook a review of comparison websites earlier this year and followed them up to ensure that they had addressed the specific issues identified.
+It undertook a review of comparison websites a couple of years ago and followed them up to ensure that they had addressed the specific issues identified.
 It will use the full range of regulatory tools available as appropriate if any of them have not done so.
 The FCA uses a wide range of enforcement powers – criminal, civil and regulatory – to protect consumers and to take action against firms or individuals that do not meet its standards.
 You can search for companies regulated by the FCA on the register on its website.